tmisgowthaamand/WithYouCoffee/README.md

-# WITH YOU COFFEE — Full Project Scaffold
+# CupTime — Full Project Scaffold

 This canvas contains a **ready-to-run** full-stack scaffold for the CupTime-inspired site you asked for.
 It includes a React + Vite + Tailwind frontend and a simple Node.js + Express mock backend (with in-memory data) so you can run and test product listing, cart, and order flows locally.